 Instructors are permitted to guide a limited number of students in individualized studies in order to provide an opportunity for academically qualified students to explore themes outside the regular curriculum.
 Students may consult with professors about their interest in individualized study, but the decision regarding the offering of an individualized study lies with the instructor.
 The specific nature of the study will be determined by the instructor, and a written plan of study must be approved by the instructor and by the Dean of the Faculty.
 Individualized study normally requires several periodic review sessions with the instructor during the course of the semester.
-A student may register for only one individualized study during each Fall and/or Spring semester.
-Required work must be completed during the semester in which the student is enrolled.
+A student may register for only one individualized study at a time.
+Required work must be completed during the semester or term in which the student is enrolled.
 No more than 12 hours of individualized study credit may be applied toward any degree program.
-Individualized studies are conducted only during a regular Fall or Spring semester.
-Work may not be done in the Summer and counted in the Fall.
+0010 Directed Study and 0050 Independent Reading and Research are conducted only during a regular fall or spring semester.
+Work may not be done in the summer and counted in the fall.
 Application forms for individualized studies are available from the Registrar's Office.